TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionConfiguration/Index.rst

 ==============

-Not as important as the extension declaration file above, but every extension can feature an icon using a PNG file.
-This image should be located in the root directory of the extension as well, and must be named :file:`ext_icon.png`.
+Not as important as the extension declaration file above, but every extension can feature an icon using a svg file.
+This image should be located at :file:`Resources/Public/Icons/Extension.svg`.
-Choose or create an image of 64px width by 64px height.

 .. note::

-   Newer versions of TYPO3 support alternative formats and file locations.
-   However, for the sake of simplicity we will stick to the specification outlined above.
+   PNG and GIF files are also allowed as Extensions icon.
+They are stored in :file:`Resources/Public/Icons/Extension.png` or :file:`Resources/Public/Icons/Extension.gif`

 .. _make-typoscript-available: